Academic Advising/Support; Academic Standing

 Readmission following Academic Review

 Students who withdrew or have been dismissed as a result of the academic review process may request to be readmitted by selecting one of the two paths to readmission.
 The first is Evidence-Based Readmission which is available to all students.
-The second is Recommendation-Based Readmission and is available only to students at a junior or senior academic level.
+The second is Recommendation-Based Readmission which is available only to students at a junior or senior academic level.
 Students may be subject to the catalog requirements effective the term they return; the Academic Review Council will make that determination.
 Readmitted students who do not return to good standing after one term and/or did not follow the recommendations of the Academic Review Council can be permanently dismissed.
-Readmitted students are subject to the tuition rate that is equivalent to the fixed-tuition rate paid by the entering class of students at the time of re-admittance.
+Readmitted students are subject to the tuition rate paid by the entering class of students at the time of re-admittance.
 Students may apply for readmission only once following Academic Review.

 Evidence-Based Readmission [Available to all students]

 The student must provide an official college transcript demonstrating academic success at another accredited educational institution.

 The evidence-based path allows the student to be readmitted to the term starting no less than nine (9) consecutive months after the date of dismissal.
 In order to be considered for evidence-based readmission, students must complete the following:

 Attend another institute of higher education for at least one term as a full-time student, completing at least four (4) courses or 12 credit hours, earning a minimum grade of a B average.
 The courses must be selected from one or more of the following areas – math, science, technology, engineering, management, and/or liberal studies – and must be related to and at a level commensurate with their Kettering degree program.
 The courses do not need to be transferable to Kettering, but they should not be redundant with courses already successfully completed with grades higher than a C-.
 The student may choose to meet with an ASC advisor to review the selected courses before registering for them at another institution.